Access Denied

 Eocene Age 56 million years ago

-Cardiospermum coloradensis is a fossil plant found in the renowned Green River formation deposits, dating from the Eocene epoch, approximately 53 to 48 million years ago.
-These fossils were collected in Colorado, USA.
-The plant belongs to the soapberry family, which is easily recognizable today by its bright red fruit.
-The leaves are dark brown, while the shale matrix, characteristic of these fossils, is a pale sandy color.
+Cardiospermum coloradensis is an extinct plant species preserved in the famous Green River Formation deposits of Colorado, USA, dating to the Eocene epoch, approximately 53–48 million years ago.
+This fossil belongs to the soapberry family (Sapindaceae), a group still recognized today by its characteristic bright red fruits.
+The preserved leaves are dark brown, beautifully contrasted against the pale sandy shale matrix typical of these fossil-rich layers.